maldex/absurda/RasPi/README.md

 ## RaspBerry Setup instructions
 - use the 'Raspberry Pi OS with desktop and recommended software' image of Raspberry Pi OS
-- I trust you can burn these 8GB yourself to your Raspi.
+- I trust you can burn these 8GB yourself to your SD Card.
 - I also trust you'll know how to get a console/bash/ssh/shell.
 - Just simply copy paste the following commands into your shell.